flo20/gallery/README.md

 This is a personal project that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This application uses Pixabay Api to retrieve images.
-The purpose of the app is to search for images,upload images and create a personalised library for the user.
-[GALLERY demo](https://secure-mountain-02376.herokuapp.com/)
+[GALLERY demo](https://secure-mountain-02376.herokuapp.com/) This application uses Pixabay Api to retrieve images.The purpose of the app is to search for images,upload images and create a personalised library for the user.
+The app uses Firebase as a data storage and is also displayed.

-### How to use spotify API
+### How to use Pixabay API

 Register an application with Pixabay at [Pixabay Developer API](https://pixabay.com/service/about/api/), log in and create a new App.